englekk/handbook-docs/Fuse/13 - Fuse Troubleshooting Guide.md

 - Check that your device shows up in `adb devices`. `adb` can usually be found in
  - `C:\ProgramData\Uno\SDKs\AndroidSDK\platform-tools` (Windows)
  - `/usr/share/uno/SDKs/AndroidSDK/platform-tools` (OS X)
 - If you are on Windows you should check that you have the latest USB drivers for your device.
-You can read more about thise [here](http://developer.android.com/tools/extras/oem-usb.html)
+You can read more about this [here](http://developer.android.com/tools/extras/oem-usb.html)

 ## Sublime plugin does not work